-UK weather: Heat-health alert in place as temperatures to hit 32C
+UK heatwave: Hottest day expected with temperatures of 32C

-The UK Health Security Agency's yellow warning is in place across seven regions until 21:00 BST on Sunday.

-It means that the elderly and those with pre-existing health conditions should take extra care.

-The hot conditions will be also be felt in Wales, while parts of Scotland and Northern Ireland could see "unseasonably high temperatures".
+Hot conditions will be also be felt in Wales, while parts of Scotland and Northern Ireland could see "unseasonably high temperatures".

-Regions included in the warning are: London, the South East, the South West, the East and West Midlands, the East, North West and Yorkshire and Humber.
+English regions included in the amber warning are: London, the South East, the South West, the East and West Midlands, the East, North West and Yorkshire and Humber.

+All eight were issued with a yellow warning on Monday but this has now been upgraded.

+The North East is the last remaining region to have a yellow alert in place - this means that the elderly and those with pre-existing health conditions should take extra care.

 Temperatures reached 30C on Monday in southern England and south-east Wales, according to the Met Office.

-The hot weather comes after what has generally been regarded as a summer of poor weather for much of the UK.
+The hot weather comes after what has generally been regarded as cool wet summer for much of the UK.

 While July in particular was wetter and cooler than average with the maximum temperature failing to regularly reach 20C, the previous month was the UK's hottest June on record.

-The warm conditions will continue through Tuesday with highs of 31C expected.
+The warm conditions are continuing through Tuesday, with highs of 31C expected near London.

+Parts of southern and western England could also see temperatures stay above 20C overnight into Wednesday, according to the Met.

 "We will see good sunny conditions through the week with cloudless skies, and some high temperatures by the time we get to Wednesday and Thursday, where we could see 31, maybe 32C," Met Office spokesman Oli Claydon told the PA news agency.